JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-12/deploy-a-net-core-8-app-to-azure-with-logging/index.md

 Before we deploy, we need to create where the application will run.

-Go to the Azure portal (`https://portal.azure.com/`) and using the main search bar at the top, type “_App Services”_.
+Go to the Azure portal (`https://portal.azure.com/`) and using the main search bar at the top, type and select “_App Services”_.

 On the loaded page, you’ll see all the existing App Services on your subscription or Resource Group.